openremote/openremote/README.md

 ### Run GWT code server

 The GWT compiler will listen for compilation requests and produce Javascript code from our Java code.
-Start and keep it running in the background with `./gradlew -p manager gwtSuperDev`.
+Start and keep it running in the background with `./gradlew -p manager/client gwtSuperDev`.

 ### Import into IntelliJ IDEA

 - Create a "New Project From Existing Sources" and import as a Gradle project

-### Import project to Eclipse
+### Import into Eclipse

 - Run `./gradlew eclipse`
 - In Eclipse go to File > Import and import the project as "Existing Projects into Workspace"